 And this reading further allows us to affirm religious pluralism, and engage honestly and compassionately in interfaith dialogue.
 We do not feel that we have a lock on the truth, so that there is no other way to think or act or believe.
 We trust that the God of the universe is not only available to us and through the church, but can and does work in the world and the experience of the other enduring religions of the world.
 We seek to move beyond mere tolerance, to real working relationships and understanding of the religious practices of others.

 Thus, we affirm and invite each person to think critically, freely and well, both about the Bible and the spiritual understandings that undergird their faith.
 We invite people into intentional communities of faithful inquiry and engagement.
 We are committed to the idea of transformation in this life, not merely as a preparation for an afterlife with God.
 We believe that in loving God and neighbor, we are invited to participate in a two-fold transformation: transformation of ourselves as we live into our best true selves, reconciled to one another and to God, and transformation of our world, as we seek to embody the Gospel’s teachings of a “beloved community,” where peace and justice are love’s greatest fulfillment.

-“Come let us reason together,” says the Psalmist.
+“Come let us reason together,” says the Prophet.
 As a progressive community where Faith comes to Life, David’s UCC is a congregation where we can come with our questions and our longings for fulfillment and work out our salvation and understanding of God’s will and way together.